Deb Haaland: Caucus memberships

-Secretary of the Interior
+Secretary of the Interior (2021–2025)

 Nomination and confirmation

 On December 17, 2020, incoming President Joe Biden announced that he would nominate Haaland as Secretary of the Interior.
-Before Biden nominated Haaland, many senior Democrats had voiced their support for her as Secretary of the Interior, including House Speaker Nancy Pelosi, Majority Leader Steny Hoyer, and Senator Elizabeth Warren.
+Before Biden nominated Haaland, many senior Democrats had voiced their support for her as Secretary of the Interior, including House speaker Nancy Pelosi, Majority Leader Steny Hoyer, and Senator Elizabeth Warren.
 Republican representatives Don Young and Tom Cole (a member of the Chickasaw Nation) also expressed their support for Haaland's nomination.

 On March 15, 2021, Haaland was confirmed by the Senate 51–40, with four Republicans (Collins, Murkowski, Sullivan, Graham) voting to confirm.
-She is the first Native American Cabinet secretary in U.S. history.
+She is the first Native American Cabinet secretary in US history.
 Her departure from the House triggered a special election in 2021.
 Haaland was sworn in on March 18, 2021, wearing a combination of traditional Laguna Pueblo regalia and a colorful ribbon skirt, custom-made for her by Agnes Woodward.
+She has brought Indigenous traditions to the role, often wearing Native jewelry and decorating her office with Native art.

 Tenure

+On her first day as secretary, Haaland met with tribal media in a press conference organized by the department and the Native American Journalists Association, speaking about her intention to include the tribes as decisions that impact them are made.
 In April 2021, Haaland announced a new unit within Bureau of Indian Affairs that plans to tackle the decades-long crisis of missing and murdered Native Americans, saying, "We are fully committed to assisting Tribal communities with these investigations, and the MMU will leverage every resource available to be a force-multiplier in preventing these cases from becoming cold case investigations".

 In May 2021, Haaland approved the new constitution of the Cherokee Nation with protections for Cherokee Freedmen.
 In June 2021, Haaland announced the creation of the Federal Indian Boarding School Initiative.
 The initiative's goal is to investigate long-standing abuse in the now defunct residential boarding schools that housed Native American children under the 1819 Civilization Fund Act.

-In November 2021, Haaland banned the word "squaw", a derogatory term for Native American women, from all federally owned lands, and ordered a task force to determine new names for the 650 places that currently use the word.
+Haaland attended a series of Road to Healing events to bring together survivors and their stories.
+Haaland's grandparents had also been sent to the boarding schools.
+In November 2021, Haaland ordered a task force to determine new names for the 650 places on federally owned lands that currently use the word "squaw", a derogatory term for Native American women.

+In March 2023, Haaland announced $25 million to be dedicated to bison conservation.

+Haaland was involved in President Biden's designation of national monuments, including Avi Kwa Ame, Baaj Nwaavjo I'tah Kukveni – Ancestral Footprints of the Grand Canyon, and Carlisle Federal Indian Boarding School National Monuments.
+These monuments will incorporate Native participation in land management, and Haaland has used her tenure to address historical wrongs by including tribes.

+Haaland spoke at the 2024 Democratic National Convention on August 22, 2024.